kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2023-01-11-network-disruptions-will-occur-in-the-evening.md

 ## Enter below issue description and subsequent updates if any
 ---
+The network maintenance that was scheduled for tonight has been canceled.
+IT is working with the vendor to reschedule the maintenance. {{< track "2023-01-11 14:52:00" >}}

 The Division of Information Technology will perform network maintenance between 5:30 p.m. and midnight on Wednesday, Jan.
 11. During the maintenance, periodic disruptions will occur on the K-State networks, and individuals on campus may have trouble accessing the internet during the maintenance.